Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: gravitational-wave bursts search

-The null energy or residual noise energy ($E_n$) is estimated once the reconstructed signal is subtracted from the data.
-It provides a statistic able to quantify the cluster selected from data with large noise excursions and, in this sense, could indicate a trigger caused by transient noise artifacts, or \textit{glitches} \cite{glitches_S6,glitches_O1,LIGO_characterization}.
+In the cWB algorithm, the null energy or residual noise energy ($E_n$) is calculated as the sum of the squared amplitudes of the elements in the null stream, first introduced by G\"{u}rsel and Tinto \cite{null_stream}, which is constructed by combining data from multiple detectors to cancel out coherent gravitational wave signals while retaining information about noise artifacts.
+The null energy employs the different sensitivities and noise characteristics of the detectors in the network to provide a measure of the inconsistencies between the reconstructed signal and the cluster selected from detector outputs, allowing for effective discrimination between true gravitational wave signals and transient noise or \textit{glitches} \cite{glitches_S6,glitches_O1,LIGO_characterization}.

 Contrastingly, the coherent energy ($E_c$) statistics depend on the cross-correlation terms of the reconstructed waveform in different detectors.
-Together, these energy statistics are used to establish essential parameters to feature the triggers extracted by the pipeline.
+Together, these energy statistics are used to define two key parameters of the trigger.
 One is the network correlation coefficient $c_c$, an efficient parameter to distinguish genuine GW signals from those caused by accidental coincident noises in the detectors.
 It is quantified by:

-where gravitational-wave authentic signals are expected to have $c_c \approx 1$ and coincident \textit{glitches} $c_c \ll 1$.
+where gravitational-wave authentic signals are expected to have $c_c \approx 1$ and coincident glitches $c_c \ll 1$.
 The main burst detection statistic used by cWB is:

-Using K as the total number of detectors used in the cWB analysis, this equation gives us a parameter equivalent to the coherent network signal-to-noise ratio (SNR).
+where K is the number of detectors used in the cWB analysis.
+This equation gives us a parameter equivalent to the coherent network signal-to-noise ratio (SNR).